 TEMPLATE FULL PRIVACY NOTICE FOR LGPS FUNDS

 This template privacy notice has been prepared for the Local Government Association.
 We understand that copies will be provided to the administering authorities of Local Government Pension Scheme funds in England and Wales.
 This template will need to be tailored to the specific circumstances of each fund.
-Accordingly we accept no liability to individual funds or their administering authorities unless we provide formal advice specific to that authority.
+Accordingly, we accept no liability to individual funds or their administering authorities unless we provide formal advice specific to that authority.

 This template is not advice to other connected or stakeholder parties, their auditors or other advisers, or other third parties ("Third Parties").
 Other than as noted in paragraph 1 above, no part of this template may be passed on to Third Parties without our written agreement but, if it is so passed, we accept no responsibility, and will have no liability in contract, tort or otherwise, to those Third Parties in relation to this template.